Tri-County Regional Vocational Technical High School

 In hopes of lowering its energy bills, Tri-County turned to its spirit of innovation to find a solution.
 Reducing energy costs allows the district to save money, helping to maintain the quality of the education it provides—a win-win for balancing the budget and preserving student-focused priorities.

-Tri-County Regional’s solar field went into operation in November 2015 and is projected to generate more than $1 million in energy cost savings over the next 20 years.
+Tri-County Regional’s solar field is projected to generate more than $1 million in energy cost savings over the next 20 years.
 The school anticipates that 85 percent of its annual electricity usage will be offset by this system and so far, the savings have already exceeded expectations.

 The project also provides more than 1,000 students with the opportunity to learn about the environmental and cost benefits of solar energy.
 Faculty and administrators noted the particularly positive impact this real-life application of clean energy will have on students studying construction-related professions, including Electrical Wiring Technology and Engineering Technology.